adrelanos/aeternity-wiki/Keeping-your-Cryptocurrency--Safe-&-Secure.md

 * Malware with root privileges cannot discover the user's real IP address.
 * Threats posed by misbehaving applications and user error are minimized.

-**[Tails](https://tails.boum.org/)** (which stands for ‘The Amnesiac Incognito Live System’) is probably the most well known privacy-focused distro however its features also make it a very secure OS .
+**[Tails](https://tails.boum.org/)** (which stands for ‘The Amnesiac Incognito Live System’) is probably the most well known privacy-focused distro however its features also make it a very secure OS.
 It can be run from a DVD in Live mode whereby it loads entirely into your system RAM and will leave no trace of its activity.
 The OS can also be used in ‘persistent’ mode where your settings can be stored on an encrypted USB stick.
 All connections are routed through the anonymity network Tor, which conceals your location.
 The applications in Tails have also been carefully selected to enhance your privacy and security.

 Advantages